Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 There is space before the episode kicks off, a break in the middle of the episode, and space at the end of an episode.
 Hence: Pre-roll, mid-roll, and post-roll.
 Usually mid-roll ads are the most expensive, then pre-roll ads, then post-roll.

-Mid-rolls spots are considered to be best because advertisers find that listeners to podcasts pay more attention to audio ads in the middle of an episode.
-Brands are more confident that their promotion in this slot will actually reach the target audience. 🎯 Listeners often have their hands full doing something while they listen to the podcast so they aren’t likely to skip ahead.
+Mid-rolls spots are considered to be best because advertisers find that listeners to podcasts pay more attention to podcast paid ads in the middle of an episode.
+Brands are more confident that their promotion in this slot will actually reach the target audience. 🎯

 Pre-roll space is of medium value because even though audio listeners are more likely to click ‘skip ahead’ when they have just clicked ‘play,’ more people do listen to the beginning of a downloaded podcast episode than the end of one.

-That is also why post-roll ads are considered the least valuable– there is natural audio listener loss over the span of a downloaded episode.
+That is also why post-roll ads are considered the least valuable– there is natural audio listener loss over the span of a downloaded episode. ⏳

 Campaign